typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 Prior to using the Ansible playbooks to create your cluster, you will needs the following:

+* Lightbend credentials.
+Obtain for free from [lightbend.com](https://www.lightbend.com/product/conductr/developer).
+Apply your credentials to `conductr/files/commercial.credentials.template` and save as `conductr/files/commercial.credentials`.
 * Access Key and Secret values for your AWS account.
 * Ansible installed on a controller host.
 This host can also be used as a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).
 * An AWS Key Pair (PEM file) on the Ansible controller host.
 * A copy of the ConductR and ConductR Agent deb installation packages on the Ansible controller host.
 * A copy of the [ConductR-Ansible](https://github.com/typesafehub/conductr-ansible) repository on the Ansible controller host.
-* Ability to accept Oracle's Java License.

 ## Ansible Instructions